 B i o g r a p h y

-A native of Florence, Italy, Filippo Ciabatti is the Music Director of the Dartmouth Symphony Orchestra.
-With opera director Peter Webster, Mr. Ciabatti has created the Dartmouth Opera Lab.
-In October 2018, the first production featured Grammy Award winning baritone Daniel Belcher, and soprano Amy Owens.
+A native of Florence, Italy, Filippo Ciabatti is the Music Director of the Dartmouth Symphony Orchestra, and the Interim Music Director of the Dartmouth’s Choral Ensembles.
+He also contributed to create Dartmouth’s Opera Lab.
+In October 2018, its first production featured Grammy Award winning baritone Daniel Belcher, and soprano Amy Owens.

 During the summer of 2018, he was invited to be a Conducting Fellow at the Aurora Music Festival in Stockholm, under the direction of Jukka-Pekka Saraste.
 During the festival, he conducted Hannah Kendall’s 2017 composition, “The Spark Catchers”, in a concert that also featured legendary cellist Mischa Maisky in the Konserthuset Stockholm.

 In 2017 - 2018, Mr. Ciabatti conducted Madama Butterfly at Opera North (NH), Hansel and Gretel and Don Giovanni (directed and featuring Nathan Gunn) at the Lyric Theatre at Illinois.